Foster Parent Qualifications/Steps to Licensure:

 - Children over the age of 4 may not share a room with the opposite sex

 - Supplemental income is required: Stipend cannot be a primary source of income.
 A family must be able to demonstrate that they are financially stable without a foster care stipend.
 Welfare payments are not considered earned income.
 Food stamps and Section 8 housing may be a concern.
-Get details about their situation to determine if they can provide stability.

 - Complete Maple Star Training pre-licensure requirements.
 Additionally, 20 hours of on-going training are required each year that you are licensed.

 - Have a demonstrated willingness to learn non-traditional parenting techniques and commitment to preserver with children placed in home!

 The process to become a foster parent:

 After an initial meeting with the foster care recruiter you will be given the Maple Star application paperwork to begin the process toward licensure!